Trustfall: Commercial performance

-Trustfall debuted at number one on the UK Albums Chart with 37,500 units sold.
+Trustfall debuted at number one on the UK Albums Chart.
 Over 65% of its total made up of physical sales, becoming Pink's fourth album and her third consecutive to do so, following Beautiful Trauma (2017) and Hurts 2B Human (2019).
-It also debuted at number two on the UK Official Vinyl Albums Chart.
-In Australia, the album debuted at number one on the Australian Albums Chart, becoming her seventh number-one album in the country.
+It also peaked at number one on the UK Download Chart and Sales Chart.
+In Scotland and Australia, the album debuted at number one on the Scottish Albums Chart and Australian Albums Chart, the latter becoming her seventh number-one album in the country.
 In the United States, Trustfall debuted at number two on the Billboard 200 with 74,500 album-equivalent units, of which 59,000 were pure album sales.
-It became Pink's first album since Funhouse (2008) to not debut atop the chart.